Why do insurance prices change?

 In March, they returned to The Bike Insurer and got quotes for the same rider, the same policy on the same bike and it was nearly £200 more expensive.

-Obviously, the rider was aggrieved at this rise in price, essentially because they could not understand why the price had jumped so much but it’s part and parcel of insurance costs in any industry.
-Here, we try to explain why motorbike insurance prices vary.
+Unfortunately, it’s part and parcel of insurance costs in any industry.
+Here, we’ll do our best to explain why motorbike insurance prices vary.

 Prices vary and fluctuate daily

 If you’ve ever shopped around for insurance a couple of times in the same month, you’ll have noticed that the quotes returned can vary.